 Mattress Warning Signs

-Mold growth often begins in the core of the mattress and spreads to the outer surfaces as green, purple, pink or black spots.
-Once mold is visible on the top of the mattress, it might be too late to stop decay within the foam core.
-Mold hides in the tiny spaces within foam, making it difficult to remove completely.
+Mold growth often begins in the core of the mattress and spreads to the outer surfaces as green, purple, pink, or black spots.
+Once the mold is visible on the top of the mattress, it might be too late to stop decay within the foam core.
+Mold hides in the tiny spaces within the foam, making it difficult to remove completely.
 Cleaning mold from a mattress can release spores into the air and make people sicker.
 The safest option at this point is to buy a new mattress.

 Other signs that a mattress is contaminated with mold include a pungent, musty odor or new, unexplained stains.
-An odd smell may develop before mold is visible on the surface of the mattress.
-Gnats, termites and spiders are attracted by the smell of mold.
+An odd smell may develop before the mold is visible on the surface of the mattress.
+Gnats, termites, and spiders are attracted by the smell of mold.
 Bugs in the bedroom may be a sign that the mattress is moldy.

 Prolonged exposure to mold within the mattress can cause serious health problems.
 Allergic reactions like headache, nasal congestion and itchy eyes are common.
 Mold spores can irritate the airways and cause snoring, sleep apnea, and wheezing.
 Itchy, painful rashes are common because the skin comes into close contact with the mattress.

 People with weakened immune systems can develop life-threatening bacterial or fungal pneumonia.
 Infants and young children are more vulnerable because their immune systems are still developing.
 Constant exposure to mold can cause them to have impaired motor skills, learning and memory.

 Scratching itchy bites from bedbugs and mites can cause breaks in the skin and lead to secondary infections.
 After being bitten, people may first notice a burning sensation which then turns into a red, bumpy rash.
 Bites are most common on exposed skin that comes in direct contact with the mattress or bed linens.
 Some people develop only a mild rash but others may experience severe allergic reactions.